 Total comprehensive income (loss) and the components of accumulated other comprehensive income (loss) are presented in the consolidated statements of stockholders' equity (deficiency).
-Accumulated other comprehensive income (loss) consists of foreign currency translation effects.
+Accumulated other comprehensive income (loss) consists of foreign currency translation effects, unrealized gains and losses on available-for-sale marketable securities and hedging contracts.